 Step Process 1.
 Identify the vacancy.
 2. Review these Safer Recruitment Policies & Procedures.
 3. Analyse the job role and produce the role profile using the Role Profile Template available from NCF's DSO .
 4. Using the completed role profile, produce or update the job description using the Job Description Template available from NCF's DSO .
-5. Plan the recruitment & selection process taking into account where the role will be advertised, and who will be responsible for each stage of the recruitment, selection and induction process - with reference to the minimum standards outlined in these Safer Recruitment Policies & Procedures .
+5. Plan the recruitment & selection process taking into account where the role will be advertised, and who will be responsible for each stage of the recruitment, selection and induction process - with reference to the minimum standards outlined in these Safer Recruitment Policies &amp; Procedures .
 6. Advertise the vacancy ensuring that the advert refers to NCF's commitment to safeguarding and protecting of all children and adults at risk.
 7. Ensure every interested applicant receives a copy of NCF's Standard Application Form as well as a copy of NCF's Safeguarding Policy Statement .
 8. Review all applications forms that are returned against the criteria in the job description and the role profile.
+A CV - on its own - is not acceptable to support Safer Recruitment Procedures.
 9. Create a shortlist of suitable applicants ensuring that at least two people are involved in ratifying the short-list.
 10. With reference to the role profile and the assessments methods identified on it, prepare and agree on the interview questions with the other members of the interview panel.
 11. Invite the short-listed applicant to a face to face interview (ensuring that all applicants are informed to bring original photographic ID and originals of certificates with them) and where at least two people will conduct the interviews.
+Ensure that all short-listed applicants are informed that online searches may be undertaken as part of NCF's pre-recruitment checks.
 12 Conduct the interviews against the prepared questions and assessments - and verify each candidate's identity and qualifications.
 13. Consider any confidential information that the candidate has submitted along with their application, and discuss this with the candidate.
 14. Make a decision on suitable appointment of candidate/s.
 15. Make a conditional offer of employment/volunteering subject to return of a signed copy of the statement and terms and conditions of employment/volunteer's agreement; satisfactory completion of a probationary period; receipt of a DBS that proves satisfactory; receipt of references that prove satisfactory; as well as satisfactory validation and verification of all information provided on the application form, CV and discussed at interview.
 16. Plan the induction and prepare the Induction Checklist available from NCF's DSO .
 17. Complete the take up of references and all other verification checks required.
 18. If any issues arise from references, DBS checks and/or other verification checks, take advice from NCF's DSO and follow the Managing Positive Disclosure Policy and Flowchart before then speaking to the applicant.